paysera/php-style-guide/README.md

 We can use, if applicable, newer stable version of Symfony, but we must update it periodically (more often than LTS) so that it would still be supported (even if we don't actively maintain that project, so choose carefully).

 We prefer to use only 2 different major versions of Symfony for our projects.
-For example:

-* let's say that currently Symfony 3.4 is newest LTS version of Symfony.
-Symfony 4.1 is stable, but not LTS version.
-Symfony 2.8 is older LTS version and is still supported;
-* some projects are still ran on Symfony 2.8 version;
-* we are migrating these projects to Symfony 3.4, some projects are already using it;
-* we avoid using Symfony 4.1 for new projects (or avoid updating current projects to this version) as this would make 3 different major versions in use;
-* when all the projects are updated to Symfony 3.4, we could update our project to use Symfony 4.1 (even non-LTS) or use this for new projects.

 > **Why not using 3 different major versions?** This would make quite hard to maintain several Symfony versions in
 > our libraries and bundles.
-If we would drop 2.x support (to support only 3.x and 4.x), this would make difficult
-> to correct some bug or add improvement to those projects that still use 2.x version.

 ### Configuration